qcfman/GettingCleaningDataProject/CodeBook.md

 This document describes the variables of the samsungAllData and samsungAllAggData files of the Getting and Cleaning Data project.
 The source data is located in

     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+All variables retain their names from the original data set.

 samsungAllData.txt
 ------------------